victorspaceRMW/Machine-Learning/README.md

 # Machine-Learning Everyday Practice
-For this project, I collected the machine learning program that I write with Python, R and MATLAB(Maybe more languages in the future).
+For this project, I collected all the machine learning programs that I write with Python, R and MATLAB.

-Generally that is for personal reference.
-But you may take them as reference as all the code I uploaded here could run very well on my computer(With Python 3.6-Annaconda_Spyder), Rstudio and GNU Octave.
+There are machine learning examples as well as summary for the projects.

+For Python I used Anaconda-Spyder(Python 3.6) on windows 10.